Blog

 Ball Drop

-Your baby will need to be about 6 months or older before using a ball drop as they won’t have the motor control prior to that in order to effectively use this toy.
+Your baby will need to be about 6 months or older before using a ball drop as she won’t have the motor control prior to that to effectively use this toy.

 There are many many types of ball drops available and they are all wonderful for helping to develop fine and gross motor skills, hand eye coordination, problem solving and cause and effect.

-When baby is interacting with mom and dad while using the ball drop, parents or caregivers can use language such as “put the ball in” or “I have the green ball, you have the red ball”.
+When baby is interacting with mom and dad while using the ball drop, the parents will often use language such as “put the ball in” or “I have the green ball, you have the red ball”.

-Although your little one won’t be speaking, they are taking in all of this language and one day you will start hearing many, many words from your little one.
+Although your little one won’t be speaking, he is taking in all of this language and one day you will start hearing many, many words from your little one.

-For more detailed information about the language opportunities that can arise from a ball drop toy check out the article: Castle Marbleworks (Discovery Toys): A Great First Marble Run.
+For more detailed information about the language opportunities that can arise from a ball drop toy check out Castle Marbleworks (Discovery Toys): A Great First Marble Run.

 One thing to note is that a ball drop does not need to “speak” to the baby in order to “teach numbers, letters, colors, counting, etc.”